Trimarcisia

 When the Gallic horsemen were engaged, the servants remained behind the ranks and proved useful in the following way.
 Should a horseman or his horse fall, the slave brought him a horse to mount; if the rider was killed, the slave mounted the horse in his master's place; if both rider and horse were killed, there was a mounted man ready.
 When a rider was wounded, one slave brought back to camp the wounded man, while the other took his vacant place in the ranks.

-Pausanias' view was that the Gauls had adopted this method of fighting by copying the Persian Athanatoi elite force with the difference that while the Persians waited until after a battle to replace their casualties, the Gauls "kept reinforcing their full number during the height of the action".
+Pausanias's view was that the Gauls had adopted this method of fighting by copying the Persian Athanatoi elite force with the difference that while the Persians waited until after a battle to replace their casualties, the Gauls "kept reinforcing their full number during the height of the action".

 Etymology

 According to Pausanias, marka was the Celtic name for a horse.
-This corresponds to the root *mark-os of words for "saddle horse" attested in Celtic and Germanic but not in other Indo-European languages, a root that is of uncertain etymology.
+This corresponds to the root mark-os of words for 'saddle horse' attested in Celtic and Germanic but not in other Indo-European languages, a root that is of uncertain etymology.